AJAYVISWA22/YOUTUBE_DATA_HARVESTING_AND_WAREHOUSING/README.md

 ## Features
 1. **Add/Remove YouTube Channels**: Users can add new channels to the database or remove existing channels.
-2. **Search**: Users can search and view data from the database including channels, playlists, videos, and comments.
+2. **Search**: Users can search and view data from the database of a desired channel including channel details, playlists, videos, and comments.
 3. **Analysis**: Provides various analytical insights based on the harvested data.

 ## Installation